-Lead is commonly found in a variety of places throughout our environment.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 While lead is rarely found in Portland's source waters and there are no known lead service lines in the water system, lead can be found in some homes.
 The Portland Water Bureau is responsible for providing high-quality drinking water, but cannot control the variety of materials used in plumbing components in homes or buildings.
 In Portland, lead enters drinking water from the corrosion (wearing away) of household plumbing materials containing lead.
 These materials include lead-based solder used to join copper pipe - commonly used in homes built or plumbed between 1970 and 1985 - and brass components and faucets.